Academic Affairs

 Warning, Probation, and Suspension Rules

-2. If a student who has been in good standing has a total institution GPA between 1.00 and 1.99 at the end of any semester, the student will be placed on academic warning for the next long semester or summer session(s) attended.
+1. If a student who has been in good standing has a total institution GPA less than 2.0 at the end of any long semester, the student will be placed on academic warning for the next long semester or summer session(s) attended.

 1. At the end of the semester, if the total institution GPA is 2.00 or above, the student is returned to good standing.

-2. At the end of the semester, if the total institution GPA is between 1.00 and 1.99, the GPA for the semester will be used to determine the student’s status.
+2. At the end of the semester, if the total institution GPA is less than 2.0, the GPA for the semester will be used to determine the student’s status.

 1. If the GPA for the semester is less than 2.00, the student will be suspended.